The Tree Inclusion Problem: In Linear Space and Faster: A Faster Tree Inclusion Algorithm

 Compute $N:=\ncac_{C(j,s(v,w),w,v)}(w,\leftn(1,Y_j))$. \end{enumerate} Set $R[h]:=R[h]\cup (N\cap V(C(h)))$ and $R[v]:=R[v]\cup (N\cap V(C(v)))$. \end{enumerate} \end{enumerate} Set $X[i]:=X[i]\setminus X_i$ and $Y[j]:=Y[j]\setminus Y_j$.

-\end{itemize} Return $\Deep(R)$. \end{relate} In procedure \Nca\ we first find the next non-empty entries in the node arrays $X[i]$ and $Y[j]$.
-We then compare the sizes of $X[i]$ and $Y[j]$ and construct two sets of equal sizes $X_i$ and $Y_j$ consisting of the $\min(\sizes{X[i]},\sizes{Y[j]})$ leftmost nodes from $X[i]$ and $Y[j]$.
+\end{itemize} Return $\Deep(R)$. \end{relate} } In the main loop of procedure \Nca\ (line 2--27) we first find the next non-empty entries in the node arrays $X[i]$ and $Y[j]$ (line 3 and 4).
+We then compare the sizes of $X[i]$ and $Y[j]$ and construct two sets of equal sizes $X_i$ and $Y_j$ consisting of the $\min(\sizes{X[i]},\sizes{Y[j]})$ leftmost nodes from $X[i]$ and $Y[j]$ (line 5).
 In Section~\ref{sec:correctsetmacro} we prove the following invariant on $X_i$ and $Y_j$

-The procedure has two main cases.
-If $i=j$ then $i$ is either a leaf, left, or right node due to the invariant and the assumption on the input that $\mc{X}_l \lhd \mc{Y}_l$ (for a formal proof see Section~\ref{sec:correctsetmacro}).
+The procedure has two main cases. \begin{itemize} \item If $i=j$ (Case 1) then $i$ is either a leaf, left, or right node due to the invariant and the assumption on the input that $\mc{X}_l \lhd \mc{Y}_l$ (for a formal proof see Section~\ref{sec:correctsetmacro}).
 If $i$ is a leaf node the nearest common ancestors of all pairs in $X_i$ and $Y_j$ are in the leaf node or the boundary node.
 If $i$ is a left or right node the nearest common ancestors of all the pairs are in $i$, on the spine, or in the top boundary node.
-In Case 1 we compute $\ncac$ in the appropriate cluster depending on the type of $i$.
+In line 9 we compute $\ncac$ in the appropriate cluster depending on the type of $i$.